grisys83/APO-Loudness/README.md

 Note: The Harman target is reportedly based on the free field target of 85dB.

 ### For More Accurate Usage (In Case of 85 Phon Target)
 1. Use a 1 kHz 0 dB sound source for this purpose.
-You can find an appropriate sound source here: 1 kHz 0 dB Test Tone.
+You can find an appropriate sound source here: <https://www.youtube.com/watch?v=-GvBJNRqEEw>
 2. Set the configuration to "85.0-85.0" in the application.
 3. Adjust the amplifier's volume until a decibel meter reads 85.0 dB.